IgKniteDev/docs/src/hosting_preparation.md

 ## Getting the files ready

-If you've followed the preparation step given right at the start of this chapter, you should already have IgKnite cloned onto your computer.
-Let's open the downloaded folder using:
+Let's open the cloned folder using the following command:

 ```bash
 # Open and list all the files.